 CONS OF DRIP MARKETING

 - It's a non-dynamic marketing strategy.
 The world changes quickly, and without oversight, automated marketing messages run the risk of ending up outdated.
+You'll want to regularly review your drip campaigns to ensure they're still on message and relevant to your target audience.

-Essential Drip Marketing Tools
+Drip Marketing Tools

-Despite repeated declarations of the "death of email", email marketing is still one of the modern marketer's most valuable assets.
+Despite repeated declarations of the "death of email", email marketing is still one of the modern SaaS marketer's most valuable assets.

 In a matter of minutes, it's possible to engage thousands of contacts through email campaigns to bought lists (cold emails), automated sequences to leads (lead nurturing emails), or updates to opt-in subscribers about product developments or new blog posts.